prakriti16/ginkgo-2.0/README.md

 ## How to use
 Download the .apk file and open it on any android phone to run the app.
 Then you can track the students movement in a spreadsheet online at- https://docs.google.com/spreadsheets/d/1nxbHi8ytMTWSM2qNnMyFE1uKN914Hcb0_GjMHe7mesQ/edit?usp=sharing

+## Source code
+Go to MIT app inventor and upload the .aia file